hyperledger-labs/cc-tools-doc/docs/Assets.md

 ## Asset definition

-A construção e definição de um asset se faz com a criação de um arquivo dentro da pasta **chaincode/assettypes**
+The construction and definition of an asset is done by creating a file at **chaincode/assettypes** folder

-Um asset possui os seguintes campos
+An asset has the following fields

-- `Tag`: campo string para definir o nome do asset referenciado internamento pelo código e pela Rest Api.
-Não pode ter espaços ou caracteres especiais.
+- `Tag`: string field used to define the name of the asset referenced internally by the code and by the Rest Api endpoints.
+No space or special characters allowed.
-- `Label`: campo string para definir o rótulo para ser utilizado nas aplicações externas.
-Texto livre.
+- `Label`: string field to define the label to be used by external applications.
+Free text.
-- `Description`: campo string de descrição do asset para ser utilizado nas aplicações externas.
-Texto livre.
+- `Description`: asset description string field to be used by external applications.
+Free text.
-- `Props`: propriedades do asset.
-Possui campos proprios.
+- `Props`: asset properties.
+It has its own fields (description next)
-- `Readers`: utilizado para definir as organizações do private data (precisa de configuração adicional no arquivo **collections.json**)
+- `Readers`: used to define private data organizations (needs additional configuration in **collections.json** file)

 ## Property definition

-Um asset possui um conjunto de propriedades (Props) para arquitetar o ativo.
+An asset has a set of properties (Props) to structure the asset.

-Uma propriedade possui os seguintes campos:
+A property has the following fields:

-- `IsKey`: idenfitica se a propriedade faz parte das chaves do asset.
-Campo booleano.
+- `IsKey`: identifies if the property is part of the asset's keys.
+Boolean field.
-- `Required`: identifica se a propriedade é obrigatória.
-Campo booleano.
+- `Required`: identifies if the property is mandatory.
+Boolean field.
-- `ReadOnly`: identifica se a propriedade não pode mais ser modificada depois de criadas.
-Campo booleano.
+- `ReadOnly`: identifies if the property can no longer be modified once created.
+Boolean field.
-- `DefaultValue`: valor padrão para a propriedade.
+- `DefaultValue`: property default value.
-- `Writers`: utilizado para quais organizações podem criar ou alterar essa propriedade.
-Se a propriedade for chave (campo isKey: true) então todo o asset só pode ser criado ou alterado pela organização.
-Lista de strings.
+- `Writers`: define the organizations that can create or change this property.
+If the property is key (isKey field: true) then the entire asset can only be created by the organization.
+List of strings.
-- `DataType`: tipo da propriedade.
-CC-Tools possui os seguintes tipos padrão: **string, number, datetime e boolean**.
-Tipos customizados podem ser definidos na pasta **chaincode/datatypes**.
+- `DataType`: property type.
+CC-Tools has the following default types: **string, number, datetime and boolean**.
+Custom types can be defined in the **chaincode/datatypes** folder.
-- `Validade`: função de validade da propriedade.
-Sugere-se utilizar apenas para validações simples, funções mais complexas deve-se utilizar os datatypes customizados.
+- `Validity`: property validity function.
+It is suggested only for simple validations, more complex functions should use custom datatypes.

 ## Asset examples

-O repositório cc-tools-demo traz alguns exemplos:
+The **cc-tools-demo** repository has the following examples:

     chaincode/
         assettypes/     # asset foldgers